The Monitor of Engagement with the Natural Environment (MENE) survey is funded by Natural England, with support from Defra.

 MENE survey data

-The MENE online cross-tabulation viewer provides access to all survey data.
+The MENE online cross-tabulation viewer provides access to survey data for the period 2009-2016.
 Using this tool, the survey data can be cross-tabulated to pre-analyse the data by the required weights.